opencoff/sigtool/README.md

 If the sender wishes to prove to the recipient that they  encrypted a file:

-   sigtool encrypt -s mykey.key theirkey.pub -o archive.tar.gz.enc archive.tar.gz
+   sigtool encrypt -s sender.key to.pub -o archive.tar.gz.enc archive.tar.gz

-This will create an encrypted file *archive.tar.gz.enc* such that the recipient in possession of *theikey.key* can decrypt it.
-Furthermore, if the recipient has *mykey.pub*, they can verify that the sender is indeed who they expect.
+This will create an encrypted file *archive.tar.gz.enc* such that the recipient in possession of *to.key* can decrypt it.
+Furthermore, if the recipient has *sender.pub*, they can verify that the sender is indeed who they expect.

+### Decrypt a file and verify the sender
+If the receiver has the public key of the sender, they can verify that they indeed sent the file by cryptographically checking the output:

+   sigtool decrypt -o archive.tar.gz -v sender.pub to.key archive.tar.gz.enc

+Note that the verification is optional and if the `-v` option is not used, then decryption will proceed without verifying the sender.

 ### Encrypt a file *without* authenticating the sender

-### Decrypt a file
+`sigtool` can generate ephemeral keys for encrypting a file such that the receiver doesn't need to authenticate the sender:

+   sigtool encrypt to.pub -o archive.tar.gz.enc archive.tar.gz

+This will create an encrypted file *archive.tar.gz.enc* such that the recipient in possession of *to.key* can decrypt it.

+## Technical Details

-## How is the private key protected?
+### How is the private key protected?
 The Ed25519 private key is encrypted using a key derived from the user supplied pass phrase.
 This pass phrase is used to derive an encryption key using the Scrypt key derivation algorithm.
 The